MapsPeople/docs/collections/_cms/index.md

 Remember to save before clicking on another Location or changing the page, otherwise your changes will be lost.
 To save the changes, click "Save”.

+## Export Map

+Export Map is an add-on feature that can be enabled for a Solution.
+Once enabled, it allows for PNG export of the MapsIndoors imagery for printing purposes.
+The export will not include the underlying Google Maps due to terms of use.

+The export service has a limit of 8000 x 8000 pixels.
+Clicking the Download icon button on the bottom right opens a new tab with the PNG.

+### Usage (scale)

+Sets the scale of the export imagery.
+* Web (1) will export the same pixel size as selected on-screen.
+* Retina (2) will export two times the pixels.
+* Print (4) will export four times the pixels.

+### Display Settings

+Allows toggling visible features on the export, such as icons, location types, and labels.

+You can also rotate the map and set the size of the screen selection.
+The max is 2000 x 2000.

+### Preview

+Preview is helpful especially when using rotation or larger-than-monitor exports.

 ## Venue

 * Edit the Venue name in the available languages